adrianotm/timeseries-db/README.md

   ...
 ]
 ```
-Deleting data that does not exist results in an error.
+Deleting data that does not exist in the database results in an error.

 ### Query data
 Route **POST /timeseries/query** - A query should be passed in the body of the request.
 Query parameters: